grandparkla/beta/programs/nyela.markdown

 ## Event Map

-Don’t miss out.
+### Don’t miss out!

 Event maps will be available at the _Grand Park_ info booths.
 Sign up for our e-mail newsletter at one of the booths and get a **fun glow wand** (while supplies last).

 [Downloadable Map](/uploads/programs/nyela/nyela-2019-map.pdf) _(PDF file)_